bioinformatics-ca/CAN_2021/Module4/Somatic_tutorial.md

  less CBW_regions_c0098_Tumor.sorted.markduplicates.bam_sample.cpn_info.txt
  ```

+Question: The purity is suggested to be 100% do you think we have enough information to say this?

 While we don't have annovar we can intersect our segment file with a gene transfer format file or [GTF] (http://m.ensembl.org/info/website/upload/gff.html).
 We will introduce awk and bedtools here.
  1) awk is a command line tool that allows for command line manipulations of files (https://www.shortcutfoo.com/app/dojos/awk/cheatsheet)